 Obstructive sleep apnea (OSA) is the most common form of sleep apnea.
 It occurs when the soft tissue at the back of the throat closes, blocking or obstructing the airway.
 Patients who are overweight, have high blood pressure, are older, smoke or have a family history of sleep apnea may have an increased risk of developing OSA.

 Central Sleep Apnea

-In patients with central sleep apnea the airway remains open but the brain does not send signals to the muscles involved in breathing.
-Patients with heart-related conditions may suffer from central sleep apnea.
+With central sleep apnea, the airway remains open but the brain does not send signals to the muscles involved in breathing.
+Patients with heart-related conditions, such as heart disease or a stroke, may suffer from CSA.

 Mixed Sleep Apnea

 Mixed sleep apnea includes aspects of both obstructive and central sleep apnea.
 A warning sign of MSA may be snoring, interspersed with gasps, or lack of breathing.